josalggui/MaRGE/README.md

 * Python 3.10 or newer

-* A working MaRCoS system installation
+* A working MaRCoS system installation with static IP address

 * Supported OS: (update — Linux / Windows / macOS as applicable)